carla-simulator/carla/Docs/tuto_A_map_customization.md

 *   __Body__ — The middle floors of the building.
 *   __Roof__ — The highest floor of the building.

-For each of them, there is a __Corner__ mesh that will be placed on the sides of the floor, and a __???__ mesh to fill center.
+For each of them, there is a mesh to fill the center of the floor, and a __Corner__ mesh that will be placed on the sides of the floor.
 Additionally, the __Roof__ mesh will be the center piece on top of the building.

 The following picture represents the global structure.